-- a) The performance of the unswung Net Asset Value of a Share Class, as calculated on a daily basis, must be greater than the performance of the reference value further defined below ("Hurdle-Rate-Index-Value"), which is also calculated on a daily basis.
-At the time of launch, the Hurdle-Rate-Index-Value is equal to the issue price of the respective Share Class. - b) The unswung Net Asset Value of a Share Class, which is used for the calculation of a Performance Fee, must be greater than the previous unswung Net Asset Values ("High Watermark").
-Each preceding decline in the unswung Net Asset Value per Share of the respective Share Class must be offset by a further increase above the last maximum value at which a Performance Fee was crystallized.
+The unswung Net Asset Value of a Share Class, which is used for the calculation of a Performance fee, must be greater than the previous unswung Net Asset Values ("High Watermark").
+Each preceding decline in the unswung Net Asset Value per Share of the respective Share Class must be offset by a further increase above the last maximum value at which a performance fee was incurred.